Description

 Vanessa Drake Moraga is an independent researcher, curator and writer specializing in the textile arts.

-Annie Carlano is senior Curator of Craft, Design & Fashion, The Mint Museum, NC.
+Annie Carlano is senior curator of Craft, Design & Fashion at the Mint Museum, NC.

-Joel Smeltzer is the head of School and Gallery Programs, The Mint Museum, NC.
+Joel Smeltzer is the head of School and Gallery Programs at the Mint Museum, NC.

 Table of Contents